chandyego84/CPTS322-Project/README.md

 ### Project Title: A Librarian Assistant
 ### Project Description
-A librarian assistant that helps a librarian manage common library-management tasks, including user registration, book search, placing hold on a book, checking out a book, and returning a book, etc. You may need to use a database of book information to support this application.
+A librarian assistant that helps a librarian manage common library-management tasks, including user registration, book search, checking out a book, and returning a book, etc. We store the library's books using MongoDB and grab info about books using the Google Books API.
 Users can also browse the books in the library and look into the details about each book selected.

 ### Note to developers/the group